A transfer application must be made immediately if the premises licence holder changes.

 You can ask for a transfer application to have immediate effect so that you can start operating the business as soon as we receive your application.

-There will however be 14 days (from the day after we receive the application) in which the police can make a representation.
+There will however be 14 days (from the day after we receive the application) in which the Police or the Home Office (Immigration Enforcement) can make a representation.

-If the police don't make a representation your application will be granted and you’ll receive your licence in the post.
-If the police do make a representation we’ll contact you.
+If no representation is received, your application will be granted and you’ll receive your licence in the post.
+If a representation is received we will contact you about this.